 Observe that when a node has only one node label, an atomic selection on that node happens to be also a node selection, and when a node has no children, a node selection is also a complete selection.
 Thus, an atomic selection on a node having only one label and no children is also a node selection as well as a complete selection.

 We consider atomic selections to have the lowest priority and complete selections the highest, and when a simple selection belongs to more than one class, it is considered to be only of the type with higher priority.
 Furthermore, whenever a double click would result in the same kind of selection a single click would, it yields a complete selection instead.

-A complex selection (non-simple) is obtained from an empty or simple selection by control-clicking (i.e., clicking while pressing the CTRL key on the keyboard) on additional spans associated with node tags, which are consequently included in the existing selection.
+A complex selection (non-simple) is obtained from an empty or simple selection by control-clicking on additional spans associated with node tags, which are consequently included in the existing selection.
 Note that a complex selection can be disconnected, in the sense that it is not a well-formed subquery from the formal point of view, because there might be two selected nodes that are not connected by an edge.
-Examples of connected and disconnected complex selections are given in Figure 12.